eigengo/opensourcejournal/monoids/monoids.md

 ```

 The implementation is exactly the same, the only thing which
-changes is the `newtype` name and the binary operation.
+is being added is the `newtype` name and the binary operation.
 As
-this regards, when I started looking at Monoids in Haskell
+this regards, when I started looking at _monoids_ in Haskell
 I was confused on why I couldn't simply do something like
 this in the REPL: